petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

 :lines: 31-42
 ```

-Note that the access token is passed along in the header of the API request as a `'Authorization': 'Bearer'` type authorization.
+The access token is passed in the header of the API request as an `'Authorization': 'Bearer'` type authorization.

 ### grant-type-client-credentials

-In the Client Credentials flow, the `getAuthToken` function in the `Request.js` file is called when the *Get Token* button is clicked.
+In the client credentials flow, the `Request.js` file's `getAuthToken` function is called when the *Get Token* button is clicked.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-client-credentials/utils/Requests.js
 :language: javascript
 :lines: 3-27
 ```

-Note, `client_id`, `client_secret`, and `grant_type` are sent as parameters in this API request.
-If the parameters are valid, the Liferay server returns a JSON response with the access token.
+The parameters `client_id`, `client_secret`, and `grant_type` are sent in this API request.
+If the parameters are valid, Liferay returns a JSON response with the access token.

-The `Users.js` parses the response for the `access_token`.
+The `Users.js` file parses the response for the `access_token`.

 Finally, clicking *Get Users* calls the `getUsers` function in the `Requests.js` file.